If you have not read it yet, please start with Create reports tutorial.

 See the example here: https://eazybi.com/accounts/1/cubes/Sales/reports/111-sales-timeline

 If you have some dimension with countries or regions or data with geographical coordinates (latitude and longitude) you can represent data distribution on the Map chart. eazyBI provides two types of maps.

 Then switch to Map chart and select Static view.
-You may also select the region , like, world map, Europe map or particular country map, to change between available maps.
+You may also select the region , for example - world map, Europe map, or particular country map, to change between available maps.
 The region color intensity is calculated on measure value from the first column.
 When hovering a mouse over the region, you see measure values from all columns.

 Use dynamic map when you have geographical coordinates (latitude and longitude) for dimension members to represent their location on the map.

 Select a dimension containing objects with coordinates on rows and necessary measures and coordinates on columns .
 The first column should hold latitude and the second column should hold longitude to place coordinates correctly.
 Use some numeric measure to give a context for the report; this measure might be as the third column or filter.